riccardoserraino/Hand_Motion_Tracking/README.md

 ## Project Structure
+### code
-- [Code](#code) : The section containing all the scripts used for the analysis.
+The section containing all the scripts used for the analysis.

+### nodes
-- [Nodes](#nodes) : ROS nodes for acquiring data for the Vicon environment.
+ROS nodes for acquiring data for the Vicon environment.
 For the BioGAP armband refer to the github link contained in the 'info.txt' file of this folder.

+### setup_pics
-- [Setup Photos](#setup_pics) : A folder coontaining Photos of the environment developed and material used.
+A folder coontaining Photos of the environment developed and material used.